hwnprsd/sol-spl-escrow/README.md

 # Solana SPL Escrow Program

-This is a program written to ensure safe transfer of SPL Tokens between two parties (Party A & Party B)
+This is a program written to ensure safe transfer of SPL Tokens between two parties (Party A & Party B) This is written as a part of the Flaq Program to facilitate user's rewards being sent to them via Flaq transparently

 ### Program Flow